 ”I hope they can hear me!
 Knowing this is not just in my head is a relief.
 We are really carrying offspring with accelerating gestation.
 These pregnancies are far from my hysterical ones.”

 “You’re right about that.
 This is some frightening conception.”

 The sci-fi story skyrockets to a best seller, giving birth to a close friendship.
 McKenzie shares some of the proceeds with Colette, who quits her job and becomes McKenzie’s zealous writing agent.
-Together, they enjoy calamari while sipping sweet wine.
+As a testament to the story’s success, together they enjoy calamari while sipping sweet red wine.